US: Civilian toll in Syria raid may be higher than thought

 Unlike his predecessor, al-Qurayshi was far from a household name.
 He was a secretive man who officials said never left the house during the months that the U.S. watched and prepared for the raid.
 Officials said they thought they had a good chance at taking him alive because he only had one leg, which they believed would make it difficult for him to get to a suicide vest.

-The blast, they said, was larger than one from a regular suicide vest, and instead appeared to be from explosives detonated in the apartment.
+The blast, they said, was much larger than one from a regular suicide vest, which often holds just five or 10 pounds of explosives.

 They said they chose a ground raid in order to avoid innocent deaths, despite the increased risk to the forces.